org-arl/UnderwaterAcoustics.jl/docs/src/tut_autodiff.md

 !!! note

-    This tutorial is based on the example presented in the UComms 2020 webinar talk "[Underwater Acoustics in the age of differentiable and probabilistic programming](https://www.facebook.com/watch/live/?v=2473971036238315)".
+    This tutorial is adapted from the example presented in the UComms 2020 webinar talk "[Underwater Acoustics in the age of differentiable and probabilistic programming](https://www.facebook.com/watch/live/?v=2473971036238315)".

 ## Problem statement